thegooddocsproject/thegooddocsproject.github.io/roles.md

     *   Selecting a PSC chair.
 *   Ad-hoc invitations may be initiated throughout the year, as needed.
 *   Retired members should expect to be welcomed back if they become active again.
-*   PSC discussions about membership will typically be conducted privately in order to respect people’s feelings.
+*   PSC discussions about membership will typically be conducted privately in order to respect the feelings of those being discussed.
 *   PSC selection decisions will follow our decision making process.